-- Solidify the high-level radioactive waste. - Develop containers suitable for permanent disposal of the solidified HLW. - Decontaminate and decommission the HLW tanks, facilities used in the solidification, and material and hardware used in connection with the project in accordance with such requirements as the U.S. Nuclear Regulatory Commission may prescribe. - Dispose of low-level waste (LLW) and TRU waste. - Transport the solidified HLW to a federal repository for permanent disposal.
+- Solidify the high-level radioactive waste; - Develop containers suitable for permanent disposal of the solidified HLW; - Decontaminate and decommission the HLW tanks, facilities used in the solidification, and material and hardware used in connection with the project in accordance with such requirements as the U.S. Nuclear Regulatory Commission may prescribe; - Dispose of low-level waste (LLW) and TRU waste; and - Transport the solidified HLW to a federal repository for permanent disposal.

 In 2002, after completing solidification of the HLW through vitrification, the West Valley Demonstration Project shifted its focus to decontamination and decommissioning efforts.
 DOE and NYSERDA jointly issued an Environmental Impact Statement (EIS) in 2010 and are conducting the decommissioning work in phases.
-Phase 1, which will be completed by 2030, involves removal of the main plant process building, vitrification facility, contaminated lagoons, the source area of a strontium-90 groundwater plume and several ancillary facilities.
-To remove the main plant process building, the vitrified HLW that was stored inside that building was relocated to a new, on-site HLW dry-cask storage facility in 2016.
-The HLW vitrification facility was demolished in 2017-18; demolition of the main plant process building is expected to begin in 2020.
+Phase 1, which will be completed by 2030, involves removal of the main plant process building, vitrification facility, contaminated lagoons, the source area of a strontium-90 groundwater plume, and several ancillary facilities.
+To remove the main plant process building, the vitrified HLW that was stored inside the building was relocated to a new, on-site HLW dry-cask storage facility in 2016.
+The HLW vitrification facility was demolished in 2017-18.
+Demolition of the main plant process building is expected to begin in late 2022.

-The Phase 2 decommissioning decision will be made through a supplemental EIS in the 2022-23 timeframe; it will identify the decommissioning approach for the HLW tanks, the nonsource area of the groundwater plume and two radioactive waste disposal facilities.
+The Phase 2 decommissioning decision will be made through a supplemental EIS in 2025 and will identify the decommissioning approach for the HLW tanks, the non-source area of the groundwater plume and two radioactive waste disposal facilities.

-Aside from the HLW issue and pursuant to intergovernmental agreements reached over the years, NYSERDA pays a cost share of 10 percent to 50 percent for cleanup costs.
+Aside from the HLW issue and pursuant to intergovernmental agreements reached over the years, NYSERDA pays a 10 to 50 percent share for cleanup costs.